 Express energy release rate in terms of field variables.
-Model a body with the nonlinear elastic theory.
+Model a body with the nonlinear theory of elasticity.
 Under the plane-strain or plane-stress conditions, we represent the body by a region in the plane, and the boundary of the body by a curve in the plane.
+Consider a sample of unit thickness.
 Each point on the boundary is subject to constant nominal traction T_i .
 The potential energy per unit thickness of the body is